-It’s Chinese New Year and the family is all excited to usher in the Year of the Pig with treasured traditions – except for your child.
+It’s Chinese New Year and the family is all excited – except for one.
+Your child doesn’t want to follow Chinese New Year traditions.

 She refuses to wear red, doesn’t want to make small talk with her relatives or play with her cousins (she’d rather remain glued to the iPad).
 And refuses to eat the traditional Chinese New Year dishes that her grandaunt has cooked for her (she’d rather eat fish and chips).

 Uncooperative kids can be a real party pooper.
 Of course, you can’t force her to be pleasant and participate fully in Chinese New Year traditions, but you can certainly encourage her to take a more positive approach to this special day in the family calendar.
 In the run-up to the festivities, talk to her about her responsibilities as a member of your family.

 First, she has a responsibility to her extended family – to her aunts, uncles, cousins and grandparents.

 She’s now old enough to understand the notion that she should do things for other people.
 No matter how much she finds her cousins annoying, no matter how she dislikes Grandma’s cooking, she would surely not want to be the cause of their disappointment.
 Explain that her attitude towards Chinese New Year traditions has a direct effect on others and would reduce the fun for everyone.